Bel-94/Pizza-IP4/README.md

 Pizza-Best
-A website for a pizzeria shop, Pizza-Best.
-Live demo [ ]
+A landing page for a new pizza shop in Nairobi.

 Project Contributor
 Belinda Ntinyari